FJKhan/next-semanti-ui-react-starter/README.md

-# :WIP: next-semanti-ui-react-starter
+# next-semanti-ui-react-starter

-This will be a starter kit for Next.js projects with Semantic UI React.
+This is a starter kit for Next.js projects with Semantic UI React.

 ## Getting Started